hyperupcall/blog/content/post/render latex with katex in hugo.md

 draft = false
 +++

-Just recently, I added support to render LaTex math equations with the rendering engine [KaTeX](https://katex.org/) for this blog.
+Just recently, I added support to render LaTeX math equations with the rendering engine [KaTeX](https://katex.org/) for this blog.
 I chose it over MathJax because it performs [substantially faster](https://jsperf.com/katex-vs-mathjax) than MathJax.
 To integrate KaTeX in my Hugo blog, I had to use the [Mmark](https://github.com/mmarkdown/mmark) Markdown processor rather than Hugo's default [Blackfriday](https://github.com/russross/blackfriday) processor.

 There are three steps to follow so you can write LaTeX in markdown for KaTeX to use.
 1. Create a KateX partial